yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 may have felt what I mean.
 It intentionally removed display, which causes lack of feedback.
 It has a great mapping, but you can't select the exact play list you want.

+**Feedback** plays an important role in design.
+When people are notified what they just have done is a mistake at appropriate moment, people learn.
+Feedback enhances understanding of the product including the mapping.

+The amount of feedback should be adequate.
+Poor feedback makes people frustrated.
+It makes people hard to understand what's happening.
+It's simply a root of error.
+Too much feedback is also a problem.
+It makes people annoyed.
+What's more, it makes people ignore some feedback which is  really important.

+Let's see the programming example.
+The nature of feedback exactly makes sense on writing error messages.
+Many programming books suggests that we should not simply ignore warning messages.
+Lots of warnings messages can conceal some important errors.
+Lack of detailed information is also a problem.
+What if you get a simple message `error occurred.` after calling a method?
+You will get lost.

+## Conceptual Models